 - When the dough is ready, turn on your oven to 190°C/375°F.

 - When the oven is hot, add the pan to the oven.

 - Bake for about 90 minutes or until a probe thermometer shows 99°C/210°F when put into the centre of the dough.

-- If you'd like a darker crust you can remove the brad from the pan about 1 hour into the bake.
+- If you'd like a darker crust, you can remove the bread from the pan about 1 hour into baking.